 c.
 Identification of Fungus:

-Mycelium white or slightly colored with a white fluffy powders appearance.
-Conidiophores single, irregularly, grouped or in verticillate clusters, in some species inflated at the base, tapering to a slender spores-bearing portion, which appear zigzag after several spores are produced.
-Conidia hyaline, rounded ovoid one celled borne singly on sterigmata (Fig.2)
+Mycelium is white or slightly colored with a white fluffy powder appearance.
+Conidiophores single, irregularly, grouped, or in verticillate clusters, in some species inflated at the base, tapering to a slender spores-bearing portion, which appears zigzag after several spores are produced.
+Conidia hyaline, rounded ovoid one-celled borne singly on sterigmata (Fig.2)

 Fig.1 Conidia hyaline Fig.2 sterigmata

 d.
-Inoculation of Test organism :
+Inoculation of test organism :

-I. In solid form: With the help of a sterilized cork borer, disc of 0.5 cm diameter were cut from actively growing culture of Beauveria bassiana at the edge of the culture and placed in the center of each dish.
+I. In solid form: With the help of a sterilized cork borer, discs of 0.5 cm diameter were cut from the actively growing culture of Beauveria bassiana at the edge of the culture and placed in the center of each dish.
 Inoculated Petri dishes were incubated at 25-26 oC and radial growth (mm) of Beauveria bassiana was recorded at 12th and 18th days after inoculation.

 II.
-In broth Medium : In broth medium disc of the test fungus were inoculated in the conical flasks.
+In broth Medium : In broth medium discs of the test fungus were inoculated in the conical flasks.
 The inoculated flasks were incubated at 25-26 0C for 10 days and mycelial weight was recorded after filtering the liquid out.

 e.
 Purification and Maintenance of culture:

-The culture of Beauveria bassiana was purified from isolated dishes and maintained by periodic sub-culturing in SDA slants at every 15 days.
+The culture of Beauveria bassiana was purified from isolated dishes and maintained by periodic sub-culturing in SDA slants every 15 days.

 f.
-Preparation of different concentration of Beauveria bassiana :
+Preparation of different concentrations of Beauveria bassiana :

 The fungus was removed from the flasks and then pressed in between the blotting paper.
-Then it was weighed for preparing different concentrations (weight/volume) of 4 %,
+Then it was weighed to prepare different concentrations (weight/volume) of 4 %,

 4 % lab formulation: 4 gram Beuveria bassiana net in 96 ml distilled water

 g.
-Preperation of botanical extract
+Preparation of botanical extract

 Soxhlet apparatus method was used.

+h.
 Soxhlet Extraction

 This method was used as a benchmark for cold press extraction.
 A ground sample of neem leaf (64 g) was placed in a “thimble” made of filter paper and placed in the soxhlet extractor.
 A flask containing 500 ml of the appropriate solvent was attached at the bottom and heated until evaporation, according to the 936.15 AOAC (1990) procedure.
 This cycle was repeated four times, with a portion of the biopesticide washed off with the help of the solvent.
 Following completion of all four cycles, the thermostatized evaporation of the solvent was carried out until constant weight on boiling chips at 60°C. Three extractions were obtained for each solvent.